Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales

-The rest of the paper is organized as follows.
-In \cref{sec:consequences_DM}, we quantify the impact of LDM models on DM halo properties.
-In \cref{sec:consequences_MW}, we link to the properties of dwarf galaxies, discuss baryonic effects, and show that the correlation between galaxy kinematics and size is a sharp probe of DM substructure.
-In \cref{sec:analysis} we describe our statistical analysis and results, and in \cref{sec:conclusions} we conclude and point out future research directions.
-In the Appendices, we provide further details.
+The rest of the paper is organized as follows. \Cref{sec:consequences_DM} quantifies the impact of LDM models on DM halo properties. \Cref{sec:consequences_MW} links to the properties of dwarf galaxies, discusses baryonic effects, and shows that the correlation between galaxy kinematics and size is a sharp probe of DM substructure. \Cref{sec:analysis} describes our statistical analysis and results, and comments on suppressed power. \Cref{sec:conclusions} concludes and points out future research directions.
+The Appendices provide further details.

-Below, we assume a Planck 2018 cosmology~\cite{Planck:2018vyg} (${h = 67}$, $\Omega_\mathrm{m} = 0.31$, $\sigma_8 = 0.81$, $\Omega_\Lambda = 0.69$, $\Omega_\mathrm{b} = 0.05$).
+Below, we assume a Planck 2018 cosmology~\cite{Planck:2018vyg} ($h = 0.67$, $\Omega_\mathrm{m} = 0.31$, $\sigma_8 = 0.81$, $\Omega_\Lambda = 0.69$, $\Omega_\mathrm{b} = 0.05$).
 We carry out DM calculations with the \texttt{Galacticus}~\cite{Benson:2010kx} semi-analytic halo formation code.
 Unless otherwise specified, we evaluate Milky Way satellite properties at median infall redshift $z_\mathrm{infall} = 1$~\cite{Rocha:2011aa, Dooley:2016xkj, 2019arXiv190604180F}, i.e., when entering the Milky Way virial radius.
 We define halo virial masses as $M_{200c}$, i.e., the mean overdensity within the virial radius relative to the critical density is $\Delta = 200$.
-We assume a Milky Way virial mass of $10^{12} \, M_\odot$ and concentration of $9$~\cite{Cautun:2019eaf}.
+We assume a Milky Way mass of $10^{12} \, M_\odot$ and concentration of $9$~\cite{Cautun:2019eaf}.
 We comment on these choices in \cref{sec:consequences_MW}.